 Massage therapists enjoy learning this protocol.
 The techniques are unlike any taught in western massage (and reflexology, too.)
 It takes only three days to learn, unlike the training to become a certified reflexologist, which takes months.
 Certified reflexologists like having another reflexology approach to use other than the conventional western style they are trained in.

-I’ll be offering this training three times this year and hope that you will make a point to join us at one.
-You will be provided with an illustrated manual, Thai wooden tool, organic Thai oil and lifetime access to a video of the hands-on protocol.
+When I offer this training, you will be provided with an illustrated manual, Thai wooden tool, organic Thai oil and lifetime access to a video of the hands-on protocol.
+Check the schedule for upcoming workshops.